patractlabs/zkmega/README.md

 ## Curves

-Here we provide `alt_bn128` and `bls12_381` curves for the ZKP, both of them contains `Integrate addition`, `Scalar multiplication` and `Pairing` functions, for help devlopers trying and testing these tools, we provide `groth16` for verifaction as well.
+Here we provide `alt_bn128` and `bls12_381` curves for ZKP, both of them contain `Integrate addition`, `Scalar multiplication` and `Pairing` functions, for helping devlopers trying and testing the curves, we provide `groth16` for verifaction as well.

-## Runtime Interface
+## Runtime Interfaces

 TODO

 ## Ink!